What Is Chronic Pancreatitis?

 Health History

-Dr. Chadha will ask about your pain patterns, diet, alcohol use, and any family history of similar conditions.
+Dr. Chadha will enquire about your pain patterns, diet, alcohol consumption and family history of similar conditions.

 Blood Tests

-These help evaluate enzyme levels, detect inflammation, and identify any nutritional deficiencies.
+These assist in measuring the enzyme concentration, whole body inflammation, and in revealing any nutritional deficiencies.

 Imaging Scans